-13. Malicious Allegations
+15. Malicious Allegations

-- 13.1.
-Where a pupil makes an allegation against a member of staff and that allegation is shown to have been deliberately invented or malicious, the school/academy will discipline the pupil in accordance with this policy. - 13.2.
-Where a pupil makes an allegation of sexual violence or sexual harassment against another pupil and that allegation is shown to have been deliberately invented or malicious, the school/academy will discipline the pupil in accordance with this policy. - 13.3.
+- 15.1.
+Where a pupil makes an allegation against a member of staff and that allegation is shown to have been deliberately invented or malicious, the school/academy will discipline the pupil in accordance with this policy. - 15.2.
+Where a pupil makes an allegation against another pupil and that allegation is shown to have been deliberately invented or malicious, the school/academy will discipline the pupil in accordance with this policy. - 15.3.
 In all cases where an allegation is determined to be unsubstantiated, unfounded, false or malicious, the school/academy (in collaboration with the Local Authority Designated Officer (LADO), where relevant) will consider whether the pupil who made the allegation is in need of help, or the allegation may have been a cry for help.
-If so, a referral to children's social care may be appropriate. - 13.4.
+If so, a referral to children's social care may be appropriate. - 15.4.
 The school/academy will also consider the pastoral needs of staff and pupils accused of misconduct.
-Please refer to our Safeguarding and Child Protection Policy, the Child-on-Child Abuse Policy and the Managing Allegations Against Staff Policy or more information on responding to allegations of abuse against staff or other pupils.
+Please refer to our Safeguarding and Child Protection Policy, the Child-on-Child Abuse Policy and the

+Managing Allegations Against Staff Policy or more information on responding to allegations of abuse against staff or other pupils.

-14. Monitoring and Review
+16. Monitoring and Review

-This policy is reviewed annually by the Distinctiveness and Personal Development Committee.
+- 16.1.
+This policy is reviewed annually by the Distinctiveness and Personal Development Committee. - 16.2.
 Any changes made to this policy by the Trust will be communicated to all members of staff.
-All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy and the local procedures.
+All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy and the local procedures. - 16.3.
 The next scheduled review date for this policy is listed on the cover page of the policy.

-Appendix 1 - Localised Procedure
+Appendix A - Localised Procedures

 BEHAVIOUR POLICY

 Localised School Based Procedures

 School Name: Graham School

 Headteacher/Principal: Emma Robins

 Behaviour Lead: Andrew Wilson

-Designated Safeguarding Lead: Andrew Wilson
+Designated Safeguarding Lead: Cath Connell

-Implementation Date: Inline with policy approval January 2023
+Implementation Date: Inline with policy approval May 2024